devflhz/apprentice/blog/content/articles/week-2/programming-well-with-others.md

 # Perception

-Perception is very important, it can be key to the success of your project.
+Perception is very important; it can be key to the success of your project.

-Showing yourself as someonme trustworthy can get you a long way.
+Showing yourself as someone trustworthy can get you a long way.
 Trust is what may define your success, if people trust you, they will most likely want support you or your ideas.